Updated 19 July 2021

 We would like to thank our guests for practising social distancing.
-In line with Government guidance guests will be required to wear face coverings in the communal areas (entrance, guest lounge, stairs and corridor), face coverings are not required once seated in the dining room for breakfast.
-The hosts will wear face coverings in the communal areas and when serving breakfast.
+From 19 July “Freedom Day” guests will no longer be required to wear face coverings in the communal areas (entrance, guest lounge, stairs and corridor), face coverings are not required in the dining room for breakfast.
+However, as a courtesy to our guests and in line with advice from the Academy of Medical Royal Colleges – the professional voice of doctors, we will continue to wear face coverings.
+Guests may, of course, also choose to wear face coverings as a courtesy to others The hosts will wear face coverings in the communal areas and when serving breakfast.
 We would be grateful if guests paid particular attention to social distancing in the communal areas such as the entrance, guest lounge, stairs and corridors.
 With only 2 guest rooms this should be very easy to do.

 We love to give our guests a warm welcome but will not be offering a friendly handshake at this time, please do not be offended.
 We will all have to make do with friendly smiles for now.

 We have provided hand sanitiser at the entrance for use by guests on arrival and during their stay.

 Upon arrival we will invite you in, we will step back into the lounge to allow guests to lead on up the stairs as directed into their rooms.
 We will give you a short explanation about your room and your stay with us including your breakfast timings.
 We will be as quick as we can.
 We will check your guest registration details to assist the NHS Test and Trace facility, these temporary records (all guests and contact telephone number) will be kept for 21 days in accordance with the guidance and data protection legislation.
 We have a Pengelly Farmhouse B&B QR Code available to be used in conjunction with the NHS COVID-19 App. https://www.gov.uk/guidance

 Further details can be found in our Guest information folder which is in a wipeable plastic folder in your room but also available online on our website pengellyfarmhouse.com This includes details of the local area.